Check out my first novel, midnight's simulacra!

 dankblog!
 2024-09-29, 2329 EDT, at the danktower

-Engineering filaments like PA (nylon), PPS, PC, PEEK, and PPA tend to be fairly hygroscopic, meaning that they collect and retain moisture.
-It is said that PA filament can retain 10%+ of its weight in water.
+Materials like PA (nylon), PVA, and TPU tend to be fairly hygroscopic, meaning that they collect and retain moisture.
+It is said that PVA filament can retain more than 10% of its weight in water.
 Wet filament can ruin a print two ways: hydrolysis reactions break up polymers, rendering filament brittle and negatively affecting its mechanical properties, and moisture can flash into steam in the hotend.
 Water is many times less dense in its gaseous form, and in the small volume of a hotend, it'll exert tremendous pressure, affecting material flow.
 Moisture furthermore promotes generation of particulate matter during printing, undesirable for breathing even when it's not explicitly carcinogenic or otherwise toxic.

 Requirements